raandree/Microsoft365DscWorkshop/docs/GettingStarted.md

   Password: Somepass1
 ```

-2. Then run the script [20 Create Agent VMs.ps1](../lab/20%20Create%20Agent%20VMs.ps1), please.
-It runs about half an hour.
+Running the script [20 Create Agent VMs.ps1](../lab/20%20Create%20Agent%20VMs.ps1) takes about half an hour, depending on how many tenants you have configured.
 Time to grab a coffee.

-### 1.5.4. `30 Setup AzDo Project.ps1`
+### 1.5.5. `30 Setup AzDo Project.ps1`

 This script prepares the Azure DevOps project.
 The parameters are in the file [AzureDevOps.yml](../source//Global//AzureDevOps.yml).